 What does a person driving to the airport for an Uber assignment and someone working on a 3,000-word freelance feature for a magazine have in common?
 They’re both part of the ever-growing gig economy.

 The gig economy is composed of people who work short-term appointments or as sole proprietors or independent contractors.
-People working in the gig economy can sign up from jobs on customer-facing platforms like ride-share apps or courier services, while others may be employed by a company on a freelance basis for a specific job.
+People working in the gig economy can sign up for jobs on customer-facing platforms like ride-share apps or courier services, while others may be employed by a company on a freelance basis for a specific job.

 To learn more about this booming industry, check out the following must-know gig economy statistics.

 By definition, the gig economy is a system of temporary, short-term, or contract positions for which companies employ freelancers or contractors.
 In customer-facing positions, ride-sharing applications are king.
 But many freelancers are working that way by choice and span many industries and occupations.

 On the move.
 58% of global gig economy revenue comes from ride-sharing or transportation services like Uber or Lyft in North America and Ola or Go-Jek in the Asia Pacific region.